Kansas's 33rd Senate district

 Kansas's 33rd Senate district is one of 40 districts in the Kansas Senate.
-It has been represented by Republican Mary Jo Taylor since 2017; Taylor was defeated in the 2020 Republican primary by State Representative Alicia Straub.
+It has been represented by Republican Tory Marie Blew since 2025.

 Geography

 District 33 covers a large swath of rural west-central Kansas, including all of Barton, Edwards, Kiowa, Lane, Ness, Pawnee, Pratt, Rush, Scott, and Stafford Counties as well as parts of Hodgeman and Rice Counties.
 Communities in the district include Great Bend, Pratt, Larned, Scott City, and Ness City.

 The district overlaps with Kansas's 1st and 4th congressional districts, and with the 108th, 109th, 112th, 113th, 117th, and 118th districts of the Kansas House of Representatives.